stedolan/counterexamples/src/overloading-polymorphism.md

 `ClassCastException`, despite containing no casts.
 The issue is that in order to implement `B`'s `compareTo(B)`, the compiler inserts a "bridge method" `compareTo(Object)` containing a cast to `B`.
-The bridge method accepting `Object` rather than `B` is necessary because the `compareTo` method is specified by `Comparable`, and other users of the `Comparable` interface will select the `compareTo(Object)` overload, as they do not necessarily know about `B`.
+The bridge method is necessary because the `compareTo` method is specified by `Comparable`, and other users of the `Comparable` interface will select the `compareTo(Object)` overload, as they do not necessarily know about `B`.
 However, this